ice-wzl/UnixCollector/README.md

 - `UnixCollector` takes no arguments or flags, it knows what to do!

 ## Benifits
+My origional inspiration for this project was https://github.com/R3DRUN3/vermilion After attempting a PR, it was determined that we had different design ideas, thus I wanted to make my own version
 1. `UnixCollector` will rebuild the directory structure of the host.
 For example if you collect `/etc/fstab` you will see that same directory struture reflected in your exfil directory
-  - See below for a visual example of the rebuilt directory structure
+  - See below for a visual example of the rebuilt directory structure.
+This makes it much easier to analyze the files you have collected, as you know the exact position they are on the remote host
 ![image](https://github.com/user-attachments/assets/2515b50c-9e22-4dab-854d-94cbb75b2ad8)
 2. Creates an archive for easy exfiltration
   - When the tool finishes its run, it will `tar/gzip` the contents to make the file transfer process as easy as possible.